Ab33l/nodejs-backend/README.md

 # nodejs-backend

 # Installation
-    Clone or download zip to your machine then then navigate to the folder and type this : npm install
+    Clone or download zip file of the project to your machine then then navigate to the folder and type this : npm install

 # Make changes to the Database configurations in app.js